If you’ve been researching sanitizing options for your swimming pool, you may have come across the saltwater pool versus traditional chlorine debate.

 If you still have the taste of salty ocean water or images of Daniel Island’s beaches flashing through your mind, not to worry.
 Saltwater pools use a concentration of salt that is much lower than that of ocean water.
 Indeed, if you can taste the salt at all, it will be mild, almost saline-like.
 Whereas the ocean has salt levels of around 35,000 parts per million, saltwater pools typically have 3,000-4,000.

-5 Benefits of a Saltwater Pool
+5 Advantages of a Saltwater Pool

 Now that you have the basics, here are 5 benefits of saltwater pools.